BleuBleu/FamiStudio/Docs/docs/index.md

 Welcome to the FamiStudio documentation.
 Please use the __User Guide__ menu above to navigate the the various sections or use the Table of Contents below.
 Also, you can use the __Search__ button to search for a specific topic.

+<p style="color:red;"><b>Disclaimer : The documentation is currently being updated for the next version of FamiStudio.
+Some features in the documentation may not be present in the current version (2.4.2) for a few weeks.</b></p>

 # Table of Contents

 * [FamiStudio Basics](basics.md)